Domestic Violence Second Offense Lawyers in Orange

 If you are facing a second domestic violence offense, it would be in your best interest to speak with an experienced Orange County domestic violence defense attorney.
 You could be facing jail time, hefty fines, losing your job, or even losing custody of your children.

-As criminal defense attorneys who help individuals fight domestic violence charges, we know that the charges could stem from inaccurate statements or even spite.
+As criminal defense attorneys who help individuals fight domestic violence charges in Orange County and all of Southern California, we know that the charges could stem from inaccurate statements or even spite.
 We can help you build a defense that could result in your charges being dropped or lessened.